MCKidlet/webdoc/docs/getting-started/building.md

 !!If you have an Installer Disk (physical disk) then you can skip this part.

 ## Open VMWare Workstation
-Time to open up that dreaded software that youll have to learn to love, youll probably come to a screen that displays a couple options, you'll want to click "Create a New Virtual Machine".
-After you click thst option youll get two other options, *Typical* and *Custom* install, pick *Typical* for this tutorial.
+Time to open up VMware Workstation.
+Once you've opened the software you'll probably come to a screen that displays a couple options.
+You will want to click "Create a New Virtual Machine".
+After you click that option you'll get two other options, *Typical* and *Custom* install, pick *Typical* for this tutorial.
 You'll now get three options, *Installer Disk*, *Disk Image*, and *I'll install it later*.

 ## Installer Disk
 This is a physical disk on your computer.